In this vignette I suppose that you are already familiar with at

 Log levels

-Regarding log levels, futile.logger
+Regarding log levels, futile.logger bundles the default

-) that is extended by SUCCESS
+FATAL) that is extended by SUCCESS in

-as sometimes it’s worth logging with a higher than
+logger as sometimes it’s worth logging with a higher than

-level that something succeeded.
+INFO level that something succeeded.

 Log record layout